Therapy, with me.

 Clinical Approach

 I provide individual therapy to adults (18+) in the state of Oregon using a relational-cultural approach.
-I am formally trained in Eye Movement Desensitization and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Narrative Exposure Therapy (NET), and I rely heavily on Internal Family Systems (IFS).
+I am formally trained in Internal Family Systems (IFS) and Eye Movement Desensitization and Reprocessing (EMDR).
 My work is also informed by principles within Disability Justice, Transformative Justice, and the Peer Movement.
-I recognize that no evidence-based practice will rid of the impact of systemic and historical oppression; however they may reduce suffering and provide relief for symptoms commonly associated with the diagnoses of PTSD, depression, and anxiety.
+No evidence-based practice will rid of the impact of systemic and historical oppression; however, they are tools that allow us to have greater insight and understanding of our human experiences under these conditions, reducing suffering and providing relief for symptoms commonly associated with the diagnoses of PTSD, depression, and anxiety.

 Click here for a short youtube video on IFS